Axnjr/invedioAssesment/README.md

 # invedioAssesment

-i have deployed my elixir backend on render free teir so it spins down the service due to inactivity pls wait for 2 minutes before trying again in case of error. 😇😊🙏🙏🤲
+I have deployed my Elixir backend on the render free tier so it spins down the service due to inactivity pls wait for 2 minutes before trying again in case of an error. 😇😊🙏🙏🤲

 - Backend url: https://invedioassesment.onrender.com)